DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

 * output [User](#user)

 ### Users_CreateOrUpdate
 Create or replace an existing user profile.
+This operation can take a while to complete.

 ```js